Danial-Kord/Artificial-Intelligence-Visualization/README.md

 # Artificial-Intelligence-Visualization
-A visual representation of How Artificial Intelligence Algorithms works while doing an example step by step! great Thanks to [Matin Tavakoli](https://github.com/MatinTavakoli) & [Hossein Zaredar](https://github.com/HosseinZaredar) for guiding me with this.
+A visual representation of How Artificial Intelligence Algorithms works while doing an example step by step!<br>
+Made by me and a great Thanks to [Matin Tavakoli](https://github.com/MatinTavakoli) & [Hossein Zaredar](https://github.com/HosseinZaredar) for guiding me with this.

 ## Animations:
 1. [Breadth first search(BFS)](https://www.youtube.com/watch?v=Y7uwvMOA6-s)